-When you ask us to make a payment in a currency other than pounds, we will apply our standard exchange rate at the time we make the payment, unless we have agreed a different rate with you.
-Our standard exchange rate includes a margin.
-This is the difference between our standard exchange rate and the rate at which we buy and sell currency in the foreign exchange markets.
-You can find our current exchange rates by logging on to Internet Banking or by calling us or asking in branch.
+When you ask us to make a payment in a currency other than pounds, we will apply the relevant standard exchange rate at the time we make the payment, unless we have agreed a different rate with you.
+The standard exchange rate includes a margin.
+This is the difference between the standard exchange rate and the reference rate at which we buy and sell the currency commercially.
+You can find out about the currencies we offer and our current exchange rates by logging on to online banking or by calling us or asking in branch.
 We will tell you what the rate is before we make the payment for you.

-If you send a payment in pounds outside the UK we can't control the exchange rate the other bank will apply.
+If you send a payment in pounds outside the UK we can't control the exchange rate the receiving entity will apply.
 We will charge you for making these payments.
 Information about the cost of these transactions is set out in Section N.